MatthiasLHK/CS2101UG/docs/UserGuide.md

 #### Calculating target CAP details: `targetcap`(David)

-Calculates helpful CAP details based on the target CAP you input
+Calculates helpful CAP details based on the target CAP you input.

  Format: `targetcap tc/TARGET_CAP`

-  * The target cap refers to the desired CAP input by you
+  * The target cap refers to the desired CAP input by you.

   Example:
   * `targetcap tc/4.5` calculates CAP achievement required for planned modules in order to achieve target CAP.